RatedMForMormon/Osredim/tasks-color-based.md

 * NPC class created
 * Item class created
-* interactor class created - interacts with various things, allows spells to affect their targets - calls functions that lower or raise numbers associated with the target
+* interactor class created? may already exist within game engines - interacts with various things, allows spells to affect their targets - calls functions that lower or raise numbers associated with the target
   * can interact with Spells, NPCs, Items, Players(including self)
 * Spell class? could potentially be the same or a child of interactor
 * weapon class? child of item - also an interactor
 * armor class? child of item - not an interactor, other items calculate its interaction depending on the skills and attributes it has
-* Something that creates a new item
+* Something that creates a new item - this is just a constructor.